 “This client is a mess!”
-On multiple occasions, I have heard therapist talk about the people who seek their consultation in patronizing, disrespectful, or even abusive ways.
-This ranged from lack of empathy and reducing somebody to a psychopathology to blunt insult.
+On multiple occasions, I have heard therapists talk about the people who seek their consultation in patronizing, disrespectful or even abusive ways.
+This ranged from lack of empathy and reducing somebody to psychopathology to blunt insult.
 Sometimes I felt outraged.
 Why do marriage and family therapists, clinical counselors, social workers, and psychologists who have chosen a profession dedicated to serving people to recover from mental illness lose empathy?

-I came to the conclusion that it must be about burnout in a high-stress work environment.
-Of course, there were times when I was talking or at least thinking of clients in less than appreciative ways, sometimes probably without being aware of it.
-When I’m not doing well I can’t support others.
-Psychotherapists have the responsibility to be their best selves in order to assist their clients and to make ethical decisions on an ongoing basis.
+I concluded that it must be about burnout in a high-stress work environment when therapists talk disrespectfully about their clients.
+Of course, there were times when I was talking or at least thinking of clients in less than friendly ways, sometimes probably without being aware of it.
+When I’m not doing well, I can’t support others.
+Psychotherapists have the responsibility to be their best selves to assist their clients and to make ethical decisions on an ongoing basis.
 I believe that self-care can help prevent burnout and compassion fatigue through a reflective meditation practice.

 Today, self-care is an imperative in highly stressful therapeutic work environments with ever-higher workloads and training requirements.
-It has become a buzzword in the mental health profession than can obscure larger social and organizational problems that cannot be resolved by individual therapists.
+It has become a buzzword in the mental health field that can obscure more significant social and organizational problems that cannot be resolved by individual therapists.
 Burnout, compassion fatigue, and vicarious trauma may be the result of unrealistic expectations of productivity in which numbers rather than people count.
-In order to prevent them large health care companies commonly encouraged therapists to “take care” of themselves.
-Meditation and mindfulness are readily associated with self-care in order to recharge exhausted therapists so they can get the job done.
+To prevent them large healthcare companies commonly encouraged therapists to “take care” of themselves.
+Employers may readily associate meditation and mindfulness with self-care.
+These practices are supposed to recharge exhausted therapists so they can get the job done.
 I found that self-care through reflective meditation can be more than just becoming better equipped to stay on a treadmill.
 It may be about changing body and mind as well as relationships with others in unexpected ways.
-For me meditation has become a comprehensive form of self-care that helps me to cultivate pleasure, to know myself better, and to become ethical.
+For me, meditation has become a comprehensive form of self-care that helps me to cultivate pleasure, to know myself better, and to become ethical.

 Caring means cultivating pleasure

-“Is it selfish to just take time for myself to rest and enjoy?” a colleague asked me recently.
+“Is it selfish to just take time for me to rest and enjoy?” a colleague asked me recently.
 I was able to relate to the question.
-For me a main obstacle to benefiting from tranquil and pleasurable states during meditation has been my reluctance to allow them.
+For me, a central obstacle to benefiting from peaceful and pleasurable states during meditation has been my reluctance to allow them.

-I don’t want self-care through meditation become another “should” that makes me feel bad about myself when not performed “correctly”.
-For me just taking some time to step out of everyday life’s busyness and to do nothing in particular can be a form of meditation.
+I don’t want self-care through meditation become another “should” that makes me feel bad about myself when not performed “correctly.”
+For me just taking some time to step out of everyday life’s busyness and to do nothing, in particular, can be a form of meditation.
 I found that adjusting my posture, changing it, laying down, and letting my mind wander can all be part of an open meditation practice.
-I don’t have to pay attention to anything in particular to allow a whole range of pleasurable states to arise.
-Just permitting myself to rest may lead into deep relaxation that can come with a feeling of interconnection and being cared for, perhaps the ultimate form of ‘self-care.’
+I don’t have to pay attention to anything, in particular, to allow a whole range of pleasurable states to arise.
+Just permitting myself to rest may lead to a deep relaxation that can come with a feeling of interconnection and being cared for, perhaps the ultimate form of ‘self-care.’

 Caring means getting to know the self

 Self-care through meditation can be about more than taking a break from hard work to recharge and go back to the same situation.
 It can lead to self-knowledge and insights about how to act ethically.
-In order to care for the self I have to know the self.
-For me this can include an awareness of a boundary crossing that had gone unnoticed.
-During meditation and in reflections afterwards, I can catch unconscious needs and wants.
-Just noticing them during the sitting and redirecting myself to the save heaven of the breath might not be enough to really get to know what is going on in my inner world.
+To care for the self, I have to know the self.
+For me, this can include an awareness of a boundary crossing that had gone unnoticed.
+During meditation and in reflections afterward, I can catch unconscious needs and wants.
+Just noticing them during the sitting and redirecting myself to the save heaven of the breath might not be enough to get to know what is going on in my inner world.

 Self-care through meditation can also be about processing and integrating thoughts, emotions, body sensations, and desires.
-For me this is only possible if I am ready to follow a train of uncomfortable, embarrassing, or even painful experiences for a bit during meditation.
-For me this became an ethical practice that requires ongoing self-reflection.
+For me, this is only possible if I am ready to follow a train of uncomfortable, embarrassing, or even painful experiences for a bit during meditation.
+This openness to my mind as it is in the present moment became an ethical practice that requires ongoing self-reflection.
 When I meditate I allow myself to experience whatever comes to mind.
 It is not about getting rid of my needs and wants but rather to become aware of them.
 Attended to with care my inner world may hold surprising answers to ethical dilemmas that I’m unable to tackle through linear rational thought.
 I might get answers to questions I couldn’t even think of when I allow myself to be curious.
-As a result it may become easier to feel empathy and more likely that I remember values that I want to live by because I am able to put thoughts and feelings about my own and other’s actions into perspective.
+As a result, it may become easier to feel empathy and more likely that I remember values that I want to live by because I can put thoughts and feelings about my own and other’s actions into perspective.

-For me the key to knowing myself and my experience through meditation is a sort of doubling that can take place by writing down what has been going on during the sitting and thereby opening up the possibility of reflecting upon it afterwards.
+For me, the key to knowing myself and my experience through meditation is a doubling that can take place by writing down what has been going on during the sitting and thereby opening up the possibility of reflecting upon it afterward.
 Moreover, talking with other people about the experience and being asked questions about it sheds light on blind spots that I would not have thought of before.
-An awareness of my unconscious habits and desires is key to making choices about where to go next and what ethical decisions to take in order to take care of others and myself.
+An awareness of my unconscious habits and desires is key to making choices about where to go next and what ethical decisions to take to take care of others and myself.
 This reflective process may result in the development of longer-term dispositions in regards to how I want to present with people who seek my consultation as well as in relationships more generally.

 Caring means becoming ethical